jfpatrick/accsoft-gui-rad-comrad/docs/api/widgets/clogconsole.rst

 Preferences
 ^^^^^^^^^^^

-Use can configure the captured logs and the display settings in the "Preferences" dialog accessible from the :ref:`widgets/log_console/index:Context menu`.
+User can configure the captured logs and the display settings in the "Preferences" dialog accessible from the `Context menu`_.

 .. figure:: ../../img/logconsole_prefs.png